WeiZhang555/yoyo/README.md

-yoyo
+bomb
 ====

-my graduation thesis.
-A software that can delete files which is sent from me and stored in other's devices.
+software for graduation.
+It can remove the remote files you sent to others,